cloudmesh-community/book/chapters/rest/swagger-introspection-2-0.md

 `cpu.yaml` and a `cpu.py` files as our yaml file calls out methods from `cpu.py`

-The yaml file looks as follows
+The YAML file looks as follows.

 ```
 swagger: "2.0"